Box Hill North: Shopping

-A better array of shops are just up the road by bus to Box Hill Central in the south, the Westfield owned Doncaster Shoppingtown in the north and North Blackburn Shopping Centre to the east.
+A better array of shops are just up the road by bus to Box Hill Central in the south, the Westfield owned Westfield Doncaster in the north and North Blackburn Shopping Centre to the east.

 Box Hill North has a light industrial area in Lexton Street, at the Middleborough Road end of the street.
 It includes hot food snack bars open during weekday business hours to service the light industrial businesses and several shops and factory outlets.

 Education

 Box Hill North has two public primary schools; Kerrimuir Primary School and Box Hill North Primary School and Kindergarten.
 Another school, St Clare's Catholic Primary School, closed down in the early 2000s.

-The suburb has one secondary school, Berengarra Secondary School, located on the old site for St Clare's Catholic Primary School.
-Berengarra Secondary School caters for students experiencing problems in mainstream schools.
-The school teaches students from Years 7 to 10.
+The suburb has one independent specialist secondary school, The Berengarra School, for students with social or emotional difficulties, on the old site of St Clare's Catholic Primary School.
 Koonung Secondary College, Box Hill High School and Blackburn High School are in the neighbouring suburbs of Mont Albert North, Box Hill and Blackburn North respectively.

 Transport

 The major north–south roads in Box Hill North are (from east–west); Elgar Road, Station Street, Dorking Road and Middleborough Road.
 Major east–west roads include (from north–south); Eastern Freeway, Woodhouse Grove, Wimmera Street/Springfield Road and Thames/Margaret Street.

 The closest train station is Box Hill, located underneath Box Hill Central in Box Hill.
 The station is located on both the Belgrave and Lilydale lines.

-The suburb has three tram routes within a five kilometre radius.
-The routes are;